santisbon/books/README.md

 helm upgrade bookorbit oci://ghcr.io/santisbon/charts/bookorbit \
   --version $VERSION \
   --namespace bookorbit \
-  --reuse-values
+  --reset-then-reuse-values
 ```

 Dry-run first with `--dry-run --debug` to see what changes. `helm rollback bookorbit -n bookorbit` reverts a bad upgrade.

+Do **not** use `--reuse-values` for chart version upgrades.
+Despite the name, it re-renders using the *old* chart's coalesced values, old defaults included, so the new chart's bumped defaults (`image.tag`, `postgres.image.tag`) are silently discarded: you get the new chart version with the old images.
+Per `helm upgrade --help`, `--reuse-values` "reuse[s] the last release's values", while `--reset-then-reuse-values` "reset[s] the values to the ones built into the chart, appl[ies] the last release's values and merge[s] in any overrides". `--reuse-values` is only appropriate when re-running the *same* chart version to tweak one `--set` flag.

-One caveat: `--reuse-values` preserves your overrides, so anything you pinned explicitly stays pinned.
+One caveat applies to both flags: anything you pinned explicitly stays pinned.
 If you installed with `--set image.tag=...`, that value survives the upgrade and masks the chart's new default.
 Check with `helm get values bookorbit -n bookorbit` (careful, that prints your secret values to the terminal).

 ### Before upgrading, check the upstream release